oracle-livelabs/apex/social-media-app/8-add-reaction-button/8-add-reaction-button.md

     ![Property Editor](images/item-to-submit.png)

 8. We should now be able to Like our own post! **Save and Run** to try it out.
-Click the Like and see the Heart turn red.
+Click the Like and see the Heart turn Black (Once you define the css class in the next lab, the heart will turn to Red).

 9. You could also explore the table data manually by way of **SQL Workshop > SQL commands**, and running a simple query as follows:
     ```